 The Council sets up special committees to help it in various areas.
-There are currently four Council committees.
-They are: - the Finance and Strategic Policy committee, the Standing committee, the Corporate Governance committee and the Research committee.
+There are currently three Council committees.
+They are: - the Finance and Strategic Policy committee, the Standing committee and the Corporate Governance committee.
 Committee meetings can be held before or after Council meetings but most often they are held on different days.
 They are usually held at the charity’s head office in Yeadon.

 Every year there is a one day training event for Council members which you should try and attend.
 This is usually held on the day following the October Council meeting.

 As well as the time taken to travel to and attend Council meetings, (at least 6 days a year), time is also required to prepare for them - reading papers, looking at accounts and considering reports.
 You might also want to serve on a committee.
 The more active you are the more time is required.